 There, DesignWise usage flow should ideally start as early as Sprint Planning and requirement definition.
 SMEs can leverage domain knowledge and application access to more accurately specify the inputs for each requirement.
 Then the majority of the work is performed during Sprint Execution.
 Testers would pick up the draft models and expand them to the execution-ready state at the acceptable coverage level.
 Finally, data tables would be exported to Ranorex Studio or manual scripts would be exported to Xray or automated ones (in the BDD format) passed to the coders for adjustment based on the automation framework.

 The key challenge is that not every user story may be applicable (from the number of inputs & variations perspective) and, consequently, not every sprint may have sufficient scope.
 It is quite common that DesignWise is used in every 2nd or 3rd sprint, once the testing model has enough elements to justify the combinatorial exploration.
-And of course, once it comes to regression for each release, DesignWise test plans can be easily updated to accommodate the new functionalities.
+And of course, once it comes to regression for each release, DesignWise test models can be easily updated to accommodate the new functionalities.

 If the two features are coming in different sprints, it would likely be necessary to wait until the second enhancement (if there are no other parameters known from the previous releases or from the application access/documentation).